lucianocova/lucianocova/README.md

 ---

+## 🧭 Strategic Thinking

+I approach business challenges through the lens of **strategy as choice**, inspired by the framework of *“Playing to Win”*.
+My focus is not only on **execution**, but also on **defining where and how to compete effectively**.

+- **Winning Aspiration**: Create sustainable value by integrating finance, analytics, and governance.
+- **Where to Play**: Financial services, data-driven decision-making, fraud prevention, and commercial strategy.
+- **How to Win**: Leveraging **data science**, **statistical modeling**, and **project management excellence** to deliver insights and results that generate a competitive edge.
+- **Capabilities**: Advanced analytics, financial certifications, agile/predictive project leadership, compliance knowledge.
+- **Systems**: Data-driven monitoring, OKR alignment, and structured performance governance.

+This mindset allows me to align **day-to-day execution with long-term strategic objectives**, ensuring that projects and initiatives contribute directly to competitive advantage and sustainable growth.

+---

 ## 🚀 About Me

 I combine a **finance and compliance background** with **data science and project management expertise**, bringing a unique perspective that integrates **strategic decision-making, analytical insights, and hands-on execution**.
 My focus is on delivering value through **data-driven solutions, governance, and sustainable growth**.